-- Resignations by persons under the age of 60, which are recognized by the employer as retirement. - The client left employment due to circumstances beyond his control, such as, but not limited to: illness, illness of another AG member requiring the presence of the client, a household emergency, the unavailability of transportation. - D. ESTABLISHING GOOD CAUSE
+- Resignations by persons under the age of 60, which are recognized by the employer as retirement. - The client left employment due to circumstances beyond his control, such as, but not limited to: illness, illness of another AG member requiring the presence of the client, a household emergency, the unavailability of transportation, or lack of adequate child care for a child who is at least age 6, but not yet age 12.

+D. ESTABLISHING GOOD CAUSE